bhas/HYF-exercises/javascript1/week4/exercises/level1.md

 > 3. **🧪 Create Test Scenarios**: Develop test scenarios and document their expected outcomes.
 > 4. **💻 Implement Changes**: Make the necessary code changes.
 > 5. **✅ Verify Functionality**: Ensure that your test scenarios still pass after the changes.

+1. Describe in your own words to a team mate or mentor what this code does
+2. The code is hard to read due to poor naming.
+Can you improve it? (there might be more than just the names to improve)

 ```js
 function f(m) {